LaiaPascua/ASL-Recognition/README.md

 ## LeNet
 First I tried to solve the problem by a simple image classification model.
 I based my architecture in the LeNet-5 architecture but instead of parting from grayscale images I used RGB images.
 ![LeNet-5 Architecture](readme_images/LeNet-5.png)

-The final architecture will consist of the following layers:
+The final architecture consists of the following layers:
 |    | Layer       | Parameters                             | Input            | Output           |
 |----|-------------|----------------------------------------|------------------|------------------|
 | 1  | Convolution | Conv2d(3, 6, kernel_size=5, padding=2) | (batch,3,32,32)  | (batch,6,32,32)  |